therealqz/ansible-mgt/README.md

 # ansible-mgt
-Continuous Integration of code to the pipeline with  ansible
+Continuous Integration of code to the pipeline with  ansible. & MORE